Multi-Active Filters: News and SEC Filings Guide

 Toggling filters on and off

-Clicking the funnel opens a compact panel that lists every filter slot you have.
+Clicking the funnel opens a compact panel that lists every saved filter you have.
 Each row contains a green on or off toggle on the left, the filter's name in the middle, and two small icons on the right for managing it.

 A Platinum account showing five saved filters.
 The first two are active (green), the others are turned off but still saved.